Skip to main content

 Embeddable Alert Widget

 A small widget you drop on your website that shows our latest Maryland scam alerts in real time.
-Works on any platform — WordPress, government .gov sites, bank intranet, anything.
+Works on any platform: WordPress, government .gov sites, bank intranet, anything.

-QR Codes For Print
+QR Codes for Print

 Custom QR codes that link to specific scam pages.
 Put them on flyers, lobby posters, dispatch cards, library bookmarks, ATM screens.
 We track usage privately and report back to you.